About Us Baylor College of Medicine Affiliation

 Research

-Ranked by U.S. News and World Report as one of the nation’s top 25 medical schools for research, Baylor College of Medicine is known for advancing the health of women, children and families through scientific discovery.
+Ranked by U.S. News & World Report among the nation’s leading medical schools for research, Baylor College of Medicine advances the health of women, children and families through scientific discovery.

-Funding awarded to Baylor by the National Institutes of Health (NIH), as reported by the Blue Ridge Institute for Medical Research, reflects the depth and breadth of the college’s research enterprise, and the progress being made.
-Highlights in 2022 include:
+Funding awarded to Baylor by the National Institutes of Health (NIH), as reported by the Blue Ridge Institute for Medical Research, reflects the depth and breadth of the college’s research enterprise and its sustained national competitiveness.
+Baylor consistently ranks among the top medical schools in the United States for NIH funding and is a recognized leader in pediatric research.

 Education